 Helping your primary school child with exam stress

 Many of us look back on our primary school days as a halcyon period, carefree and devoid of worries.
-But for our children, school life is a lot more pressured and intense than it was a generation ago.
-According to a 2016 poll by the Association of Teachers and Lecturers, children as young as six are suffering from exam-related anxiety, and ChildLine counselled over 3,000 young people about exam stress last year.
+But for our children, school life is a lot more pressured and intense than it was a generation ago, and recent school closures due to the pandemic can lead to children feeling even more exam-related anxiety this year.

 What’s causing the primary school stress epidemic?

-Trudy agrees.
-‘Good schools will try to be nurturing and supportive and not make SATs a big deal, but the bottom line is that they do have to demonstrate good results and have a reliable way of assessing children,’ she says.
+‘Good schools will try to be nurturing and supportive and not make SATs a big deal, but the bottom line is that they do have to demonstrate good results and have a reliable way of assessing children,’ Trudy says.

 Is your child suffering from exam stress?